blingusblongus/service-now-custom-component-setup/README.md

     5. "required" - bool; is this property required for the component to render
     6. "defaultValue" - The default value to be displayed in the UI builder sidebar pane

         >*Note: the defaultValues provided in the now-ui.json will populate the fields on the UI Builder sidebar, but will are NOT used as the default values on state initialization - those get set in the createElement() function in index.js.
-So, fields in the UI sidebar may initially show values that don't match the state, until they're edited for the first time.*
+So, if you're not careful, fields in the UI sidebar may initially show values that don't match the actual values being used, until those fields edited for the first time.*
 ```
+// now-ui.json

 {
 	"components": {
 	    "x-792462-properties-test": {